-But with the religious freedom ambassador post still vacant since October and religious persecution rampant in many parts of the world, some observers question what the White House is doing to protect that freedom.
+President Obama declared Thursday as National Religious Freedom Day.
+But with a religious freedom ambassador post still vacant and global religious persecution rampant, some observers question what the administration is doing to protect that freedom.